pippim/pippim.github.io/programs/mserve.md

 The first time synchronization is run every file is `diff` checked which takes considerable time.
 Then modification time stamps are synchronized and subsequent synchronizations are 100 times faster.
-The first time it takes 1.5 hours for 4,000 songs over Wifi using `curlftpfs`.
-Subsequent synchronizations take x minutes for 4,000 songs.
+The first time it takes 1.5 hours to synchronize 4,000 songs over Wifi using `curlftpfs`.
+Subsequent synchronizations take 6 seconds for 4,000 songs (when there are no differences).

+### Known Problems with `curlftpfs`

 `curlftpfs` chokes on filenames containing `#` of `%`.